In this article, we’ll pit RightSignature vs. DocuSign. We’ll analyze both platforms to answer a simple question: Which one is better?

-DocuSign also offers you payment collection options, advanced signature fields, bulk send, advanced branding capabilities, and far superior security, with options to integrate any add-on you need along the way to increase your performance.
+DocuSign also offers payment collection options, advanced signature fields, bulk send, advanced branding capabilities, and far superior security, with options to integrate any add-on you need to increase your performance.

 You can easily scale it up as you go, getting the features you need and customizing your plan to get as much value as possible from your online signing platform.